How I Write Proposals That Win As Many Freelance Clients As I Want

 It took me years of trial and error to understand the truths I shared in this article.
 Now, I regularly turn down offers or pass them on to people in my network.
 When I apply to projects, it’s because I find them fascinating or challenging, not because I lack work.

-In short, I have positioned myself as a premium freelancer.
+In short, I have positioned myself as a Crafting Freelance Offers: Charge So Much That It Makes You Uncomfortablepremium freelancer.

 If you approach your prospecting with purpose and determination, you will find yourself in the same position sooner or later.